Oct

 Thursday, March 29, 2018, 6:30–8pm

-Presented in conjunction with the exhibition Copy, Translate, Repeat: Contemporary Art from the Colección Patricia Phelps de Cisneros
+Copy, Translate, Repeat: Contemporary Art from the Colección Patricia Phelps de Cisneros

 Güiraldes will be discussing her curatorial practice at the Drawing Center and in her past projects, engaging with and expanding on themes and questions brought up by the exhibition on view.